PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.98, FLSW and EWL move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 5-year performance, FLSW leads with 7.38% vs 6.87% for EWL.
+On 5-year performance, FLSW leads with 7.06% vs 6.65% for EWL.
 On fees, FLSW is cheaper at 0.09% per year.
-Their volatility is very similar.
+On volatility, FLSW has been the lower-risk option at 4.57%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 FLSW is cheaper with a 0.09% expense ratio, compared with 0.50% for EWL.